Iced Caramel Macchiato (Starbucks-Style at Home)

 Flavor Comparison

-If an iced latte tastes blended and smooth from start to finish, a macchiato tastes more dynamic.
-You notice the coffee first, then the creaminess, then the caramel.
-It keeps your brain interested.
+As long as an iced latte is tasting blended and smooth throughout, a macchiato is more dynamic.
+The first thing you taste is the coffee, then the creaminess, and caramel.
+It makes your brain stay interested.

 Ingredients You’ll Need (No Guessing)